Choi Eun-hee: Escape and later life

-The couple finally staged their escape in 1986 while on a trip to Vienna, where they fled to the U.S. embassy and requested political asylum.
+The couple finally staged their escape in 1986 while on a trip to Vienna, where they fled to the United States embassy and requested political asylum.
+According to former CIA agent Michael Lee, Choi and Shin became American citizens in 1989 (three years after their escape) and adopted the names Theresa Sheen and Simon Sheen respectively.
 They lived in Reston, Virginia, then Beverly Hills, California, before returning to South Korea in 1999.

-On April 16, 2018, Choi died in hospital where she was due to have a kidney dialysis during the afternoon.
+On April 16, 2018, Choi died at 91 in a hospital where she was due to undergo kidney dialysis in the afternoon.
 Her death resulted in widespread mourning across South Korea.

 In media

-In 2015, film producer and writer Paul Fischer released an English-language biography of Choi's and Shin's lives titled A Kim Jong-Il Production: The Extraordinary True Story of a Kidnapped Filmmaker.
+In 2015, film producer and writer Paul Fischer released an English-language biography of Choi's and Shin's lives titled A Kim Jong Il Production: The Extraordinary True Story of a Kidnapped Filmmaker.
 In January 2016, at the 2016 Sundance Film Festival, in the World Cinema Documentary Competition, a documentary about the North Korean ordeal, entitled The Lovers and the Despot, directed by Robert Cannan and Ross Adam, was presented.